mykelalvis/FT/Traveller/WORKING/Mongoose/Traveller Core Rulebook Update 2022.md

 Cr1000 Cr10000 Cr100000

 Expert software packages mimic skills.
-A Traveller using Expert may make a skill check as if they had the skill at the software’s Bandwidth -1.
+A Traveller using Expert may make a skill check as if they had the skill at the software's Bandwidth -1.
 Only INT and EDU-based checks can be attempted.
 If a Traveller already has the skill, then Expert grants DM+1 to their check.
 Translator 0

 TL9 TL10